scala/docs.scala-lang/_overviews/scala3-book/types-others.md

 ---

-Scala has several other advanced types that are not shown in this Overview, including:
+Scala has several other advanced types that are not shown in this book, including:

 - Type lambdas
 - Match types